 It will provide your employees with nationally accredited professional development opportunities and keep your business up-to-date with the latest skills and innovations.

 VET can really make a difference to your workplace and business capacity:

 - Apprentices will bring new skills to your business.

 - VET can be used as a part of your staff development programs.

 - VET allows you to upskill 'tried and true' employees who know your business.

-The six Northern Territory Industry Training Advisory Councils (ITACs) work with industry, enterprises, government and training providers to improve training arrangements for their respective industries.
-The ITACs can help you navigate the training system and provide specialist advice relevant to their industry coverage.
+Industry Skills Advisory Council Northern Territory (ISACNT) works with industry, enterprises, government and training providers to improve training arrangements for all industries across the Northern Territory.
+ISACNT can help you navigate the training system and pursue a highly skilled workforce.